 A credit card sign-up bonus is the best way to rake points for budget traveling.
 Doing this will not negatively affect your credit score.
-Instead, if you manage your profile well, your score may even rise.
+You can check your credit score anytime for free by using a service like CreditKarma.
+Instead, if you manage your profile well, your score may rise.

 Booking International Flights

-For example, let’s say you want to go for a two-day trip to London.
+For example, let’s say you want to go on a two-day trip to London.
 You’ll put this information in AwardHacker’s form.
-Plus, you’ll enter the dates of traveling and if there are stops on the way.
+Plus, you’ll enter the traveling dates and if there are stops on the way.

 At this point, many travelers are disappointed if they can’t find their preferred airline.
 Worry not, though.
 Here’s an important thing to know: airlines have alliances or teams that are spread worldwide.

-Therefore, you can use the travel points earned from one airline in any partner of the alliance.
+Therefore, you can use the travel points earned from one airline in any alliance partner.
 For example, if you have 50,000 miles on Korean Airlines, you can use them on any of the 19 other airlines operated by SkyTeam.

-When you click on ‘show routes’ in the search results, you’ll see the flights that you can take to your destination.
+When you click ‘show routes’ in the search results, you’ll see the flights you can take to your destination.
 The larger an alliance is, the more options you’ll see.

 Best Cards for AwardHacker